zooniverse/front-end-monorepo/packages/lib-classifier/src/components/Classifier/components/Layout/README.md

 In the horizontal layout, the grid area ratio of `subject:task` on all viewport widths larger than 768px is `9:5`.

 ## MultiFrame

+This component is based on the grid layout of MaxWidth.
+It's primary function is to handle multi-image subjects that are not in a transcription task.
+Multi-image subject viewers that display all of the separate frames at once (such as FlipbookViewer) need flexibity in where the image toolbar, field guide, and other shared components are displayed.

+For example, the desired layout for the flipbook viewer is the same as a single-image subject with one toolbar.
+However, the flipbook's separate frames view has one image toolbar per subject frame.